 - Turning in all required documents

-- Submitting everything in-person at the Taiwanese diplomatic mission within 30 days of completing the online application
+- Submitting everything in person at the diplomatic mission within 30 days of completing the online application

 - Waiting for processing, then collecting the passport

-If the employee is already in Taiwan under a visitor visa for employment purposes, they can apply to turn the visitor visa into a resident work visa.
-They must apply at the Bureau of Consular Affairs in Taiwan after you obtain a work permit, and at least eight days before the visitor visa expires.
+If the employee is already in Taiwan under a visitor visa for employment purposes, they can apply to convert the visitor visa into a resident work visa.
+They must apply at the Bureau of Consular Affairs in Taiwan after they obtain a work permit and at least 8 days before the visitor visa expires.
 Once the employee gets their visa, they need to apply for a Taiwan residence permit within 15 days.

-Starting August 2, 2022, all work permit applications will be required to be submitted online through the Taiwanese government’s Workforce Development Agency portal.
+As of August 2022, all work permit applications are required to be submitted online through the government’s Workforce Development Agency portal.

-As an employer, you are also required to put together certain documents for the application process.
-A copy of your company’s most recent income tax return and representative’s identification documents, such as a passport, will be necessary to sponsor a work permit.
+Employers are also required to put together certain documents for the application process.
+A copy of the company’s most recent income tax return and representative’s identification documents, such as a passport, are necessary to sponsor a work permit.
 Other required documents include copies of:

 - Registration certificate, business registration, and other permits

-- A letter of foreign investment approval from the Investment Commission
+- A letter of Foreign Investment Approval (FIA) from the Investment Commission (IC)

 - Employment contract

-At this moment, Globalization Partners does not offer support processing work visas or permits in this particular location.
+At this moment, G-P does not offer support in the processing of work visas or permits in this particular location.
+For any other inquiries, contact us today.